 Career Opportunities for Psychologists in Florida

 Believe it or not, but despite its size and large population, Florida isn't among the top five states employing psychologists.
-As of May 2014, the state of Florida employed 4,750 psychologists according to the BLS, a rise of more than 1,000 psychologists since 2011.
-The good news is that these psychologists in Florida are well-paid – they earn an annual average wage of between $74,040 and $87,910 depending on the specialty – and employment within the profession is growing statewide.
+As of May 2022, the state of Florida employed 6,860 psychologists according to the BLS.
+The good news is that these psychologists in Florida are well-paid – they earn an annual average wage of between $74,910 and $100,570 depending on the specialty – and employment within the profession is growing statewide.

-The BLS reported that between 2010 and 2020, employment in the profession was expected to grow by 22 percent nationally, and while growth in Florida won’t be nearly as robust, the Florida Agency for Workforce Innovation estimates employment of clinical, counseling, and school psychologists will grow five percent between 2008 and 2018.
-That figure may not seem like much on the surface, but that is a healthy number of new job openings and opportunities for psychologists interested in practicing their craft in the Sunshine State.
+The BLS reported that between 2021 and 2031, employment in the profession was expected to grow by 6% nationally.
+O*NET, a site sponsored by the US Department of Labor, projects that the clinical and counseling psychology sector in Florida will grow by an impressive 21% between 2020 and 2030.
+That figure may not seem like much on the surface, but it equates to about 550 annual job openings.
 Demand for psychologists will grow as doctors and hospitals use psychologists to treat and diagnose mental issues and also as businesses try to stay organized and efficient and use new means to achieve that.
 Explore the psychologist license requirements in Florida.